- Technical Co-founder: Owns canonicals, schema, llms.txt, and semantic HTML.

 Use the tracking data to prioritize the next page, schema refinement, or distribution push.

-• Week 1: ship the Technical Signals package and canonical page set.
+- Week 1: Build and ship Technical Signals and canonical set.